Rami114/cryptoscan/README.md

 ## TODO
 - [x] Add more constants
-- [ ] Flesh out how signature detection will work
 - [x] Make CryptoScan run in the background
 - [x] Deal with null bytes in the flags better
+- [ ] Flesh out how signature detection will work
-- [ ] Detect cryptocurrencies
+- [ ] Refactor data scanning to improve speed on very large binaries